telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 the username for the user.
 Note that regardless of the claims configured here if none are present the authentication library falls back to using the JWT standard `sub` (subject) claim to detect a user identity.

+### Advanced Configuration

+Our JWT authentication support is based upon our [`jwt-servlet-auth`][2] library, we support most of the [upstream configuration][6] except that the configuration keys **MUST** be converted into environment variable style, e.g.
+`jwt.roles.claim` would become `JWT_ROLES_CLAIM`.

+For some of the configuration we provide different default configuration than the upstream library based on suitable defaults for our deployment environments.

+There are a couple of notable differences:

+1. We don't support the `jwt.jwks.url`/`jwt.aws.region` variable, instead we support a single `JWKS_URL` environment variable that may either take a URL, or the special value `aws:<region>` to enable AWS verification.
+2. Note that we intentionally disable the `jwt.path-exclusions` configuration key, preferring application developers to explicitly add [exclusions](#excluding-from-authentication) in their server builder code, making exclusions a hard-coded decision made by developers.

 ### Excluding from Authentication

 You can opt to exclude some paths from authentication, e.g. you might want to exclude your `/healthz` endpoint so